orchestrated-io/artillery-plugin-dynamodb/README.md

 This will cause every latency to be published to the given DynamoDB table.

-This plugin assumes that the `aws-sdk` has been pre-configured, before it is loaded, with credentials and any other setting that may be required to successfully `Publish` to the SNS topic.
+This plugin assumes that the `aws-sdk` has been pre-configured, before it is loaded, with credentials and any other setting that may be required to successfully `PutItem` to the DynamoDB table.
 This activity requires at least the rights given by the following IAM statement to the CloudWatch API in order to report latencies:

 ```json